DatCD85/test-app/README.md

    - Build the project using Maven: mvn clean install
    - Run the application using the Maven Spring Boot plugin: mvn spring-boot:run
    - Access the Application: Open your web browser and navigate to http://localhost:8082
-   - Good luck, have fun!
+   - Good luck, have fun, happy deploy!